 STANDARD POLICY ASSESSMENT/IMPLEMENTATION ACCESS TO CARE: Patients are accepted as a clinic patient when the patient's treatment needs and medical status are within the scope of the educational program.
 Acceptance: Patients calling MDCC Dental Hygiene Clinic are given an appointment for a comprehensive or periodic oral examination.
 Refusal: Patients that are not accepted into the program because of difficulty level/complexity of the medical status are provided an explanation and appropriate referrals are made.
 It is the intent of the program to accept all patients who meet the scope and educational needs of the DH Program.
 A referral is made when deemed necessary by attending clinic dentist.
 3. Emergency: Active patients in the Dental Hygiene Clinic who present with an emergency are seen as early as possible and appropriate care is rendered or referral is made.
 Consultations and/or referrals are made in emergency situations.
 PATIENT'S BILL OF RIGHTS Patients are informed of their rights and responsibilities.
+Notice of Privacy Practices Privacy while in the clinic and, consistent with law confidentiality regarding all communications, information and records pertaining to care.
 The Patient's Bill Of Rights and Responsibilities form includes the services and care patients can expect from the Dental Hygiene Clinic; the supervision provided; general information regarding the operation of the clinic; fees; availability of patient record; referral policy; and specific rights of the patient.
-Patients are provided and required to sign a copy of the Patient's Bill of Rights and Responsibilities upon their first visit.
-Instructor signs and dates form.
-PATIENT CONFIDENTIALITY Privacy while in the clinic and, consistent with law confidentiality regarding all communications, information and records pertaining to care.
+Patients receive a link to the computerized Patient's Bill of Rights and Responsibilities form via text and are required to sign the form upon their first visit.
+During first initial check, instructors verify that all electronic forms have been completed.
 MDCC Dental Hygiene Program uses and discloses health information about patients for purposes of treatment, payment, and healthcare operations.
 The Dental Hygiene Clinic is compliance with HIPAA.
-Patients are given a Summary of the Notice of Privacy Practices and are required to sign the MDCC Acknowledgement of Receipt of Notice of Privacy Practices form which remains in their record.
+Patients receive a link to the computerized Summary of the Notice of Privacy Practices via text and are required to sign the MDCC Acknowledgement of Receipt of Notice of Privacy Practices form upon their first visit.
+During first initial check, instructors verify that all electronic forms have been completed.

 STANDARD POLICY ASSESSMENT/IMPLEMENTATION PATIENT DENTAL RECORDS A dental record that is established and maintained documents all diagnostic and therapeutic action as significant communication related to patient care.
-1. Patient signatures, student and faculty initials document the following forms: Left side of chart- Health history form, radiology patient worksheet, medical history update if applicable, informed consent for treatment, patient registration, patient's bill of rights, acknowledgement of receipt of notice of privacy practices, fee sheet.
-Right side of chart- SOAP notes, hard tissue chart, periodontal chart.
-Pocket of chart- radiographs, treatment referral, physician referral, tobacco cessation, patient information informed consent form, teeth whitening consent form, Records are assessed daily and initialed by dentist and dental hygiene instructors on all forms and daily evaluation worksheets.
-The patient and dentist sign the original health history form at initial visit.
-At return appointments the health history is reviewed and the medical history update form is signed by the patient, student and faculty.
-Upon treatment patient records are entered in SOAP progress note format to include all subjective and objective assessments, dental and dental hygiene diagnosis, treatment planning, implementation, evaluation and documentation of treatment.
-Digital/Traditional radiographs are printed/mounted, dated, initialed by the student and dentist, identified by patient name and placed in the chart.
-Exposure information and radiographic approval are recorded on Radiology Patient Worksheet and signed by the patient, student, and dentist and updated at each recall appointment.
-Upon patient request, radiographs may be mailed/emailed to designated dentist.
+All diagnostic and therapeutic documentation is maintained in the patient's record using Axium Ascend software.
+1. Patient records are assessed daily and initialed by dentist and dental hygiene instructors on all electronic templates, forms and Instructor Grade Sheet 2.
 Patient records are stored in locked file cabinets.
 Access to these records is restricted to dental personnel who have direct contact with the patient or those who assist the students providing care (i.e., dental hygiene clinic receptionist).
 MDCC Dental Hygiene Program is compliant with the Health Insurance Portability and Accountability Act (HIPAA).
-Dental Hygiene Clinic patient records are randomly audited each semester or upon request.
+2. Patients are given the opportunity to have copies of their record or may request copies mailed/emailed to their attending dentist.
+3. Dental Hygiene Clinic patient electronic records are randomly audited each semester.
 Audits include documented authorization for treatment, authentication of record by students, patient and faculty in all appropriate areas.
-Patients are given the opportunity to have copies of their record or may request copies mailed/emailed to their attending dentist.
-The chart review is conducted at the end of each semester and will verify if the chart is compliant with correct documentation.
-Charts are selected randomly and reviewed by the Dental Hygiene Support Staff (clinic receptionist).
-The Chart Review Result form is compiled.
+3. Chart audits are conducted at the end of each semester and will verify if the chart is compliant with correct documentation.
+Charts are selected randomly and reviewed by the Dental Hygiene Administrative Support Staff.
+The Chart Audit results are compiled.
 Discrepancies and corrective measures are discussed at faculty meetings and relayed students. (i.e. missing signatures, etc.)